contentedweb/cms.contentedweb.com/src/posts/2022/setting-up-a-site.md

 ![](/assets/images/eleventy-starter-14.png)

-Once the setup is complete you will see a screen like this:
+Once setup is complete you will see a screen like this:

 ![](/assets/images/eleventy-starter-15.png)

 ### Step 3 - Personalising your site

 Now you can start adding and editing content to your site.
-The first thing to do is change it's title, subtitle and theme.
+The first thing to do is change its title, subtitle and theme.
 To do this, click on "Data" in the left hand menu and then on "Contented CMS":

 ![](/assets/images/eleventy-starter-16.png)